Can’t Print PDF File [Solved]

 1st.
 Make sure your printer is set as the default printer:

-If no, right-click on your printer and click Set as default printer.
+If it’s not set to default, right-click on your printer and click Set as default printer.

 2nd.
 Make sure your printer driver is up-to-date: